Lake Okareka

 • Infant (0 - 4 years): Free

-Payment is by EFPOST a camp manger will visit during your stay to collect the fee.
+Payment is accepted by EFTPOS, debit, or credit only.
+The camp manager will visit during your stay to collect the fee.
+Please note that it is available on a first-come, first-served basis, with no bookings accepted.

 Campsite Details